zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

     ![](images/06ff90fdba8aa5abebd066086e33f700.jpg " ")

-    The recommendation is based on a union of bugs included in the patches in all Oracle Homes and based on the configuration type.
+    The recommendation is based on a union of bugs included in the patches in all Oracle homes and based on the configuration type.

   <!-- This completes Step 1.
 In this section, you learned how to perform the following: